terse CLI has one scaffold command and a shared workflow CLI.

 What it does:

-- Creates a Terse project if the repo is not already linked
+TERSE_API_KEYfor the chosen organization so you can add it to your data plane environment - Creates a Terse project if the repo is not already linked

 - Writes

-- Reviews existing integrations and, in an interactive terminal, lets you connect more
+terse.config.jsonwith the self-hosted data plane enabled - Reviews existing integrations and, in an interactive terminal, lets you connect more

 - Runs

-terse generate when the current directory matches a supported project layout
+terse generatewhen the current directory matches a supported project layout

-Before you run terse deploy, set remoteServerUrl in terse.config.json to the URL where your Terse SDK server is running.
+terse deploy, set remoteServerUrl in terse.config.json to the URL where your Terse SDK server is running.

-If your app keeps workflow definitions outside the default entry file, use --entry-file with terse test and terse deploy.
+--entry-file with terse test and terse deploy.

 terse test [job-name]